Diagnostic11 min read

 • Blocked: the record cannot move forward until proof, owner, or explanation is repaired.

-The Five Failure Patterns
+How does the Five Failure Patterns work?

 Most closeout issues fall into a small set of patterns.
 Naming the pattern matters because each one points to a different fix.